sagemath/sagewiki_to_gh-2022-10-10/days82.md

-= Sage Days 82 : Women in sage (2017) =
+= Sage Days 82 : Women in Sage (2017) =

 '''''January 9 - 13, 2017'''''
 '''''Paris area, France'''''

 <<TableOfContents()>>

 These Sage days are a special event for women who develop in [[http://www.sagemath.org/|SageMath]] or wish to learn Sage.
-They will include introduction presentations, training,  and team work on specific projects.
+They will include introduction presentations, training,  and teamwork on specific projects.

 This event is fully funded by the [[http://opendreamkit.org/|OpenDreamKit]] project.